- Who We Are

 - Get Involved

-Teachers and other pedagogues approved for this benefit receive $475 a week, up to a maximum of 52 weeks, while paraprofessionals and other groups in the same salary range receive $375 per week up to a maximum of 52 weeks.
+Teachers and other pedagogues approved for this benefit receive $475 a week for up to 52 weeks, while paraprofessionals and other groups in the same salary range receive $375 per week for up to 52 weeks.

 The difference in the length of the waiting period takes into account the paid “DOE grace period” for which only eligible pedagogues can apply; it provides approximately two weeks of prorated salary.

-When you become temporarily disabled and have exhausted your CAR, you must file (through your school’s payroll secretary) for a leave of absence without pay, either for a Restoration of Health leave or for a Family and Medical Leave Act leave.
-As part of this DOE filing, your doctor must complete a confidential medical report form (DOE form OP407) documenting your disability.
+When you become temporarily disabled and have exhausted your CAR, you should speak with your payroll secretary before applying for a leave of absence without pay, either for a Restoration of Health leave or for a Family and Medical Leave Act leave.
+Contact HR Connect at the DOE at 1-718-935-4000 for specific leave-filing instructions.

 Benefit payments will begin after the medical adviser approves your claim and the Welfare Fund has received all required information and documentation.

-Benefits for maternity-related disability are provided for a maximum of six weeks after normal deliveries and eight weeks after Caesarean sections.
-These are considered routine pregnancies.
-The same eligibility rules for other disabilities (i.e., no more days in your CAR, unpaid waiting period) apply to maternity-related disabilities.
+Benefits for routine pregnancies are provided for a maximum of six weeks after normal deliveries and eight weeks after Caesarean sections.
+The same eligibility rules for other disability leaves (i.e., no more days in your CAR, unpaid waiting period) apply to maternity-related disability benefits.

 However, for complicated pregnancies a member may be entitled to up to 52 weeks of disability benefits, as determined by the Welfare Fund’s medical adviser.